UNCATEGORIZED @US

 So where does the rest of their time go?

-What is Patient Management Software?
+What is a Patient Management Software?

 As we touched on, Patient Management Software (PMS) is a platform that automates routine administrative tasks for healthcare practices.
 Unlike Electronic Health Records (EHR) that focus on handling clinical data, PMS typically deals with scheduling, billing, patient communication and so on.